Public Works (Roads)

 The Department of Public Works has many areas of responsibilities.
 Included are Road Maintenance, Vehicle and Equipment Maintenance, Grounds Maintenance, Building Maintenance, and Parks Maintenance.
 These are all accomplished with a staff of 28 full-time employees.

-Brush and tree limbs will be collected by the garbage company on the second refuse collection day of each week all year long.
+Brush and tree limbs will be collected by the garbage company.
 Please use the following guidelines:

 Tied securely in bundles